'Uruq Bani Ma'arid

 'Uruq Bani Ma'arid covers the western part of the largest sand sea on Earth, the Ar-Rub' al-Khali (Empty Quarter).

-The site covers more than 1.27 million ha of hyper-arid desert landscape, which holds a great variety of sand dune formations.
+The site covers over 1.27 million ha of hyper-arid desert landscape, with various dune formations.
 It also includes the southern end of the Tuwayq limestone escarpment with its many wadis and salt flats.
 Arabian Oryx, Arabian Sand Gazelles and Arabian Mountain Gazelles have been successfully reintroduced in the reserve.

 Map of 'Uruq Bani Ma'arid